project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/channel_based_filtering.md

 Once this is configured, Sunbird applies a filter for the content that is made available to users of that organization.
 Users can only search or navigate to content from the chosen channels.

+If an adopter set the <b>$.instance.all<b> keyword inside the whitelisting variable (X,Y, $instance.all), in that case, all the available channels in the instance along with X and Y will be whitelisted.

 ## Taskflow

 To enable filtering of content for a channel, set the following environment variables at the time of deployment.